brandonyhchan/Bean-Here/README.md

 Prisma is an ORM that is being used by the backend to communicate with the database.
 For all instructions, please check that you are in the `backend` directory.

+If updates are made to the migration.sql file and the migration has already been applied to the database

+1. run `npx prisma migrate dev`

+This will create a new migration.

 ## Seeding the database

 1. Ensure that the `.env` file in the `backend` directory contains the `SEEDER_ACCOUNT_PASSWORD` variable.